 4. Preview and respond to an email without opening it

 The standard Gmail view isn’t exactly great for multitasking.
 After all, when you click on an email, it takes you to the message, but you can’t see any of the other messages in your inbox.
-The preview pane view takes your email game to a whole other level.
-To turn it on, click on the downward arrow to the left of the Settings cog.
-You can choose from "Vertical Split" and "Horizontal Split."
+The Reading Pane takes your email game to a whole other level.
+To turn it on, go to Settings and scroll down to "Reading Pane."
+You can choose from "Right of inbox" or "Below inbox."
 It makes it much easier to digest all of the info in your inbox and you even reply without opening the emails.

 Gmail tries to anticipate what you're doing to type and suggests it for you as you write.
 So if you're replying to a message sent by Suzanne, you'll see "Suzanne" pop up in grayed out letters after you type "Hi."
 To accept Gmail's suggestion, you just hit the Tab key.